xtext/xtend-gradle-plugin/README.md

 - Compiles Xtend sources to Java
 - Enhances Java classes with Xtend debug information
+- A compiler daemon to speed up builds
 - Automatically downloads the correct Xtend compiler based on which version of xtend.lib you use
 - Supports both normal Java projects and the new Android build system
 - Hooks into 'gradle eclipse', so the Xtend compiler is configured for your project when you import it into Eclipse